Institute of Health Economics (IHE) Teaching Seminars Bachelor

 BSc WiWi

-Course language Sessions: German/English
+Sessions: German/English

 Written work: German/English

-Location Internal seminar
+Venue Internal seminar

-Industry partner No
+Industry Partner No

 Timetable Block course

-Completion of term paper During lecture period
+Completion of Term Paper During lecture period

 Requirements and Academic Support